MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/best-practices-anonymous-sharing.md

 description: "Learn best practices for sharing files and folders with anonymous users."
 ---

-# Best practices for sharing files anf folders with anonymous usrers
+# Best practices for sharing files and folders with anonymous users

+## Enable Anyone links at tenant level

+## Set an expiration date for Anyone links

+## Set link permissions

+## Set default link type

+## Enable Anyone links at site level

+## ATP

+## Label-added document footer

 ## See Also